Film Spoilers and

 |Film Title/Year and Plot Twist-Spoiler-Surprise Ending Description|

-The Rapist/Killer - Carl Henderson - Was Caught
+The Rapist/Killer - Carl Henderson - Was Caught, Although Barely

 Writer/director Curtis Hanson's Hitchcockian (Rear Window and The Man Who Knew Too Much), plot-twisting romantic thriller began with a very simple premise that became more complex and problematic as the film unfolded.

-After bachelor-architect Terry Lambert (Steve Guttenberg) had sex for the first time with his executive boss Collin's (Paul Shenar) sexy French wife Sylvia Wentworth (Isabelle Huppert) in his Baltimore apartment after an office party, he was in his bathroom at 2 am when she heard screams coming from outside his second story bedroom window.
-She witnessed a brutal mugging of a young cocktail waitress, later revealed to be Denise Connolly (Elizabeth McGovern) - during the struggle, Sylvia saw the creepy serial killer face-to-face as she stood nude at the window.
+Bachelor-architect Terry Lambert (Steve Guttenberg) had sex for the first time with his executive boss Collin's (Paul Shenar) sexy French wife Sylvia Wentworth (Isabelle Huppert) in his Baltimore apartment after an office party.
+After sex, he was in his bathroom at 2 am when she heard screams coming from outside his second story bedroom window.
+She witnessed a brutal mugging of a young cocktail waitress, later revealed to be Denise Connolly (Elizabeth McGovern).
+During the struggle, Sylvia saw the creepy serial killer face-to-face as she stood nude at the window.
 She told Terry the attacker was red-haired (with hair combed back into a ducktail), had pasty white skin, and was wearing a windbreaker.

 The plan partially worked, but the authorities were late in arriving in the tense conclusion, while Denise had to be saved by a desperate Terry (who frantically drove a stolen police car to her place) and apprehended the rapist.